Los Angeles County’s balanced, $31.4 billion budget for 2018-2019 was adopted by the Board of Supervisors on June 25, 2018.

 - Promotes justice reform through diversion and innovation, including allocations for supportive housing and intensive case management services and other programs to reduce recidivism.

-The proposed budget also continues to support the County’s work on behalf of immigrants and its commitment to environmental justice.
+The budget also continues to support the County’s work on behalf of immigrants and its commitment to environmental justice.
 In addition to these high-priority policy areas, the plan invests in new facilities, infrastructure repair and improvements in monitoring and remediating storm water pollution, including in the Santa Monica Bay.